My Restaurant Rules: After the show

-International broadcasters

-In UK and Ireland, the first series aired on Good Food.

-In Poland, My Restaurant Rules was broadcast on Viacom Blink.

-In 2006, series two was aired in New Zealand on TV2 at a weeknight pre-primetime slot (5:30 pm), compared to the first series where it aired in a daytime slot.

-In Belgium, the series was broadcast with Flemish subtitles on VIJF.

 Possible reboot

 In 2010, the Seven Network considered reviving the format to cash in on the success of Network Ten's MasterChef Australia.
 This came in the form of the My Kitchen Rules series.
 In 2015, Seven produced a new restaurant reality show, known as Restaurant Revolution, which lasted only one season.

-Foreign series
+International versions

 Belgium

 vtm started broadcasting Mijn Restaurant (My Restaurant) on 4 March 2008.
 The show is presented by Rani De Coninck.
 Five couples started their own restaurant in Leuven, Ghent, Hasselt, Antwerp or Ostend.
 The jury consists of the famous Belgian chef Peter Goossens, the head editor of the culinary magazine "Ambiance" Dirk De Prins and the General Manager of a hotel Christel Cabanier.
 Leuven won this season.

 vtm started broadcasting the second season of "Mijn Restaurant"("My Restaurant") on 3 March 2009.

 Restaurant "Dell'Anno" (Kortrijk) with Claudio and Gaëlle won.
 As after winning they started renovating earlier than the counsel allowed them, works were put on hold.
 November the restaurant opened again.
 As it is such a success, no closingdays.
 "Bigarreaux" (Sint Truiden) with Tom and Ann were runner-up.
 They have recently opened a new restaurant.

 The series aired for 4 consecutive seasons till 2011 and was followed up in 2014 by serie 'Mijn Pop-uprestaurant' till 2017.
 Similar to Restaurant Revolution the restaurants in this reality serie were constructed out of shipping containers.